-In long -term flights, being in a limited, low -motion space can cause fatigue, dehydration and even gastrointestinal problems.
-Choosing the right foods not only helps maintain energy and body balance, but also reduces the likelihood of bloating, insomnia and a decline in travel quality.
+In long -term flights, being in a limited, low -motion space can cause fatigue, dehydration and even gastroiestinal problems.
+Choosing the right foods not only helps maiain energy and body balance, but also reduces the likelihood of bloating, insomnia and a decline in travel quality.
 Healthy and programmed nutrition is one of the easiest ways to have a comfortable and enjoyable flight.
 Join us to know the best foods for long flights to the end of this article.

 The importance of proper edible serving in flight